Jawa-w/hndy-ioc/readme.md

 ﻿**Hndy.Ioc** is a lightweight IoC container based on C# source generators. *Hndy* is a variant of the word *Handy*.
 Let's just pronounce it as *Handy*.
 Hndy.Ioc has the following features:

 - **No runtime reflection**.
 Instead Hndy.Ioc use the C# source generators to improve performance, and facilitate assembly trimming and obfuscation.
-- **Auto-wiring with wieres**.
+- **Auto-wiring with wirers**.
 Powerful partial auto-wiring are supported with Hndy.Ioc Wirers.

 # Table of Contents <!-- omit in toc -->